pekechis/teaching_examples/Php/Exercises/ex02_arrays/README.md

 2. Associative arrays

-Create 2 associative arrays with the following elements (as you may notive the keys are the same in both)
+Create 2 associative arrays with the following elements (as you may notice the keys are the same in both)

 ("2222222X" => "Pepe" ,"3333333X" =>"Manuel", "4444444X" => "José", "5555555X" => "Rosa")